arsbar24/STAT545-hw-Barton-Alistair/hw10/ScrapingBy.md

 ## When do students rate the most?

-We also might want to see how ratings correlate with the date, perhaps harder ratings occur in December and April when most universities have exams?
+We also might want to see when the most ratings occur, during final exams, or maybe a bit afterwards:

 ```r